 … you’ll love this guide.

-I’m going to teach you the five simple steps I’ve been using for the last six years to write effective value propositions for industry-leading law firms, nationally-renowned marketing agencies, SaaS companies, massive startups, small businesses and more… and I’m going to do it while walking you through a real-life example from a recent client.
+I’m going to teach you the five simple steps I’ve been using for the last eight years to write effective value propositions for industry-leading law firms, nationally-renowned marketing agencies, SaaS companies, massive startups, small businesses and more… and I’m going to do it while walking you through a real-life example from a previous client.